cloudscribe/cloudscribe/README.md

 ##### Other things we'd like to see:
 * If this project were to become popular then it would provide a way for many people to build things on top of it that are compatible with each other, making it easier to assemble various functionality within a site
 * cloudscribe.Cms?
-I am giving serious consideration to building such a thing, but at the moment feel I need to work on some projects that will generate income for me, and there is still a lot of work to do in this project.
+Take a look at [cloudscribe.SimpleContent](https://github.com/joeaudette/cloudscribe.SimpleContent)

 ##### Keep In Touch